In the heart of Bath is a sweeping valley.

 Since walking is a great way to stay in shape during travel, it often makes my list of things to do in Bath, and beyond.

 I love Georgian architecture, so Bath is a somewhat regular stop when in England.
 This summer I was lucky enough to get back to Prior Park for another visit.
-Join me for a relaxing walk through the park.

 A Stroll in Prior Park